HumanSignal/label-studio/docs/source/guide/helm_values.md

 ## Debug mode

 To enable the debug mode, you should enable `app.debug` and set app.logLevel to `DEBUG`.
 Additionally, it may be more convenient to have simple logs instead of JSON-formatted messages.
 To achieve this, add `JSON_LOG=0` to `global.extraEnvironmentVars`.
+For non-standard setups you can place `DEBUG=true` and `LOG_LEVEL=DEBUG` directly in the `extraEnvironmentVars` section.

 ## Global parameters